 The more awareness you build, the more relaxed you can become.
 The more relaxed you become, the faster and stronger your playing will become.
+This relaxation is a key aspect to improve piano technique.
 If you watch videos of master pianists perform, you will see how their hands almost appear to float over the keys.
 This is because they have spent years paying attention to their technique each time they practice.

 You can achieve a degree of this mastery as well if you pay attention to your technique as your practice!
 Check out this video of master pianist Brad Mehldau performing his compositions “After Bach” and pay special attention to how easy and fluid his technique is:

 Practicing with proper technique reduces your risk of injury